Ask a Professor: How Texas Nurse Practitioners Can Fight the Rural Health Crisis

 “Lack of access to healthcare in the rural areas forces the residents to go to emergency rooms for routine and non-emergent medical service, increasing cost and placing additional burdens on the healthcare system,” says Dr. Abraham.

-“The nursing profession has a long history of rising to the occasion and facing challenges head on,” Dr. Abraham says.
+“The nursing profession has a long history of rising to the occasion and facing challenges head-on,” Dr. Abraham says.
 “NPs are trained to provide quality care in a primary care setting, and Texas NPs are well-positioned to help alleviate the crisis facing our healthcare system.”

 “At Baylor University, Louise Herrington School of Nursing, all DNP-FNP students are required to complete at least one clinical rotation in a medically underserved facility,” Dr. Abraham says.
-“This experience prepares students to not just to provide care but to be leaders in rural area or any setting with low resources.”
+“This experience prepares students to not just to provide care but to be leaders in rural areas, or in any setting with low resources.”

 Other academic programs would be wise to follow LHSON’s lead.
 But after graduation, DNP students may find they’re not able to put all that they’ve learned into practice.
-In many states, including Texas, nurse practitioners are prevented from providing the full spectrum of care that they are trained and certified for.
-Anachronistic requirements on supervision, signatures, prescriptions, and licensure are still written into law, and they’re blocking NPs from serving rural communities to the fullest extent of their ability.
+In many states, including Texas, nurse practitioners are prevented from providing the full spectrum of care for which they are trained and certified without first obtaining a contract with a physician.

 Dr. Abraham, her colleagues, and groups like Texas Nurse Practitioners (TNP) are fighting back with advocacy efforts that reach all the way into the state legislature.